-Even though estrogen dominance is a more common hormonal imbalance, estrogen deficiency happens quite often and can have incredibly uncomfortable symptoms associated with it.
-Low estrogen levels have traditionally been associated with perimenopause but we’re learning that more young women have this issue than previously thought.
+Even though estrogen dominance is a more common hormonal imbalance, estrogen deficiency happens frequently and can have incredibly uncomfortable symptoms.
+Low estrogen levels can potentially cause perimenopause, but we’re learning that more young women have this issue than previously thought.

 Why Estrogen Becomes Low